MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/configure-role-based-administration.md

 manager: dougeby
 ---

-# Configure role-based administration for System Center Configuration Manager
+# Configure role-based administration for Configuration Manager

 *Applies to: System Center Configuration Manager (Current Branch)*

-In System Center Configuration Manager, role-based administration combines security roles, security scopes, and assigned collections to define the administrative scope for each administrative user.
+In Configuration Manager, role-based administration combines security roles, security scopes, and assigned collections to define the administrative scope for each administrative user.
 An administrative scope includes the objects that an administrative user can view in the Configuration Manager console and the tasks related to those objects that the administrative user has permission to perform.
 Role-based administration configurations are applied at each site in a hierarchy.

- If you're not yet familiar with concepts for role-based administration, see [Fundamentals of role-based administration for System Center Configuration Manager](../../../../core/understand/fundamentals-of-role-based-administration.md).
+ If you're not yet familiar with concepts for role-based administration, see [Fundamentals of role-based administration](/sccm/core/understand/fundamentals-of-role-based-administration).

  The information in the following procedures can help you create and configure role-based administration and related security settings: